humm-devadmin/hummdocs/docs/platforms/magento_1.md

 1 - You can create a backup of your store by navigating to **System** -> **Tools** -> **Backup**.

-2 - Download the Oxipay plugin from [github.com/oxipay/oxipay-magento-1.x/releases](https://github.com/oxipay/oxipay-magento-1.x/releases).
+2 - Download the Humm plugin from [github.com/oxipay/oxipay-magento-1.x/releases](https://github.com/oxipay/oxipay-magento-1.x/releases).

 3 - Unzip it, then copy the following plugin files and folders into the corresponding folders under the Magento root directory.